Mirror anomaly in fermionic topological orders: Conclusions

 \section{Conclusions}

 In summary, we have explored general fermionic topological orders enriched by the mirror symmetry.
 We have followed and extended the folding approach, proposed in Ref.~\onlinecite{folding}, to fermion systems.
 In particular, we have derived the expression \eqref{eq:etam} for the mirror anomaly indicator $\eta_{\mathcal{M}}$.
-The derivation makes use of dimensional dimension and anyon condensation theory.
+The derivation makes use of dimensional reduction and anyon condensation theory.

-Similar to Ref.~\onlinecite{folding}, we have defined an alternative set of data $\{n_v,p_v\}$ through anyon condensation, in addition to the original ones $\{\mu_a\}$, to describe mirror symmetry fractionalzation.
+Similarly to Ref.~\onlinecite{folding}, we have defined an alternative set of data $\{n_v,p_v\}$ through anyon condensation, in addition to the original ones $\{\mu_a\}$, to describe mirror symmetry fractionalization.
 The two sets of data are ``dual'' to each other, as shown in relations \eqref{eq:Lambda-relation1} and \eqref{eq:Lambda-relation2}.
 However, compared to the results in the bosonic case\cite{folding}, our results are not as complete.
 We have not derived a (relatively) complete set of constraints on $\{n_v, p_v\}$.
 If we are able to do so, the constraints on $\{n_v,p_v\}$ can help to constrain possible values of $\{\mu_a\}$ and thereby provide a better understanding of mirror SETs beyond mirror anomaly.
-One of the obstacles to derive these constraints is that we do not know the complete $\Z_2^f$-gauged theory $\mathcal{B}$ in general, but only know part of its properties described by $\Lambda$.
+One of the obstacles to derive these constraints is that we do not know the complete $\Z_2^f$-gauged theory $\mathcal{B}$ in general, but only know part of its properties such as the $\Lambda$ matrix.
 To study general properties of $\mathcal{B}$ is an interesting problem by itself.

-For future studies, it is interesting to extend this approach to other anomaly indicators.
-For example, Ref.~\onlinecite{LapaPRB2019} obtained several anomaly indicators for the surface topological orders that live on the boundary of 3D bosonic and fermionic topological insulators.
-Similar indicators should exist in 3D topological crystalline insulators as well as other systems with both mirror and additional symmetries.
-We expect that our approach applies there, after proper extensions.
+It is interesting to extend this approach to other anomaly indicators.
+For example, Ref.~\onlinecite{LapaPRB2019} obtained several anomaly indicators for the surface topological orders that live on the boundary of 3D bosonic and fermionic topological insulators, i.e., systems with $\mathcal{T}$ and a $U(1)$ symmetry group.
+Similar indicators should exist for 3D topological crystalline insulators, i.e., systems with $\mathcal{M}$ and $U(1)$.
+Also, one may study anomalies for systems with $\mathcal{M}$ and an internal symmetry group $G=\Z_2$, $SU(2)$, etc. We expect that our approach applies, after proper extensions, for deriving the mixed anomaly between $\mathcal{M}$ and $G$ (the anomaly solely due to $G$ cannot be obtained in this way).
+In principle, one can first gauge $G$ or a proper subgroup of $G$, then perform the folding trick and study the gapped domain by anyon condensation theory.
+However, one may encounter difficulties in practice, e.g., the gauged SET is not known in general for an arbitrary $G$.
+We leave these generalizations to future studies.